 By Alben Ngo, Senior Director Business Intelligence, Graebel

-Since important business decisions must be made in a matter of minutes or days, instead of weeks or months, you soon realize why creating a comprehensive mobility data strategy and roadmap is an essential part of your Talent Management and HR function.
-Your plan should include a well-thought-out, customized technology solution or platform to help you make split-second business decisions.
+Since important business decisions must be made in a matter of minutes or days, instead of weeks or months, you soon realise why creating a comprehensive mobility data strategy and roadmap is an essential part of your Talent Management and HR function.
+Your plan should include a well-thought-out, customised technology solution or platform to help you make split-second business decisions.
 (Read more in our Crisis Planning Roadmap whitepaper).

 So Why is Data So Important?